The Science Is On Your Side.

 I call it the place where the fire gets lit.

 Just beyond where you are.
 Close enough to reach.
 Far enough to matter.
 The kid who can almost ride the bike.
 The man who can almost believe his marriage could be different.
-The woman who can almost imagine a version of herself that isn't defined by her diagnosis.
 That's where you ask the second question — not to push, but to open a door.
 I wonder what's possible.
 You're not demanding.
 You're planting a seed.
 The question does the work.

 You can't reach anyone who's already on fire.